This fresh garden salsa is easy to make and the perfect salsa for canning, particularly if you’re new to cold pack

 We have used both jalapeno and Caribbean hot peppers in this salsa.

 Jalapenos will give your salsa a flavor that is similar to a lot of store-bought brands.
 And, they can be anywhere from mild to spicy, depending on how much veining appears on the skin of each individual pepper.

 A salsa that was quite hot when we packed it became more of a medium salsa when we opened a jar about a year later.

 Tasting your vegetable mixture (always with a clean spoon) will give you a good idea how hot your salsa will be.
 Ideally, you want the vegetable mixture a smidge hotter than the heat you desire from your salsa.

 The Straining Method For Making Fresh Salsa For Canning

 We have adapted our salsa method from Well Preserved.
 What is special about their method is the straining of the tomatoes before packing them.

-By separating the juice from the tomatoes, you are able to start heating the juice separate from the fruit.
+By separating the juice from the tomatoes, you are also able to start heating the juice separate from the fruit.
 This allows you to use the tomato use from your tomatoes as your canning liquid.
 It will reduce some as it heats, creating a canning liquid with an intense tomato flavor.